mkoohafkan/hdfqlr/vignettes/quickstart.md

 make it easy to differentiate them from the functions provided by the wrapper, which are prefixed with `HDFQL_` (for constants) or `hdfql_` (for functions).
-The contents of the HDFql wrapper are imported into the environment `HDFql.constants`.
+The contents of the HDFql wrapper are imported into the environment `HDFql$constants`.
 If you need to directly use the HDFql wrapper functions in an interactive session, you can access them using `with` or `attach` the environment to the search path.